A Kernel Two-sample Test for Dynamical Systems: Two-sample Test for Dynamical Systems

-Next, we state our main result: a kernel two-sample test for dynamical systems.
-Due to MMD-mixing, waiting between consecutive samples yields arbitrarily small dependence in the data.
-For $a \to \infty$, we recover the i.i.d.\ setting.
-We state the asymptotic result based on \citet{gretton2012kernel}.
+Next, we utilize mixing to state our main result: a kernel two-sample test for dynamical systems.
+Due to MMD-mixing, we are able to enforce arbitrarily small dependencies between consecutive samples.
+In particular, we use our notion of approximately $\epsilon$-independent data (\cf \eqref{eq:approxind}) to adjust the test threshold accordingly.
+For $a \to \infty$, we actually recover the i.i.d.\ setting from \citet{gretton2012kernel}.